574n13y/Dev_Ops/Day17.md

    - **Google Cloud Platform (GCP)**: Core services include Compute Engine, Cloud Storage, and Virtual Private Cloud.

 4. **DevOps**: Explain the concept of Continuous Integration.
 Why is it important?
+   Continuous Integration (CI) is a practice where developers frequently merge their code changes into a central repository.
+Each change is automatically tested, ensuring integration issues are detected early.
+CI is important as it promotes quick detection of defects, reduces integration problems, and accelerates the release process.

 5. **Tools & Technology**: What is Docker?
 Install Docker on your system and run a simple `hello-world` container.

 6. **Scenario**: You need to troubleshoot an application that’s not accessible from outside the network.
 What steps would you take to diagnose the issue?